dtalbert3/nemo/data-loader/README.md

 # To run

-To force the dataloader to run immediately: node DataLoader.js To run the dataloader on schedule: node ScheduleDataLoader.js
+To force the dataloader to run immediately:

+node DataLoader.js

+To run the dataloader on schedule, in background:

+node ScheduleDataLoader.js
+press ctrl-z to suspend the process enter bg to run in the background

 #Explanation of configuration: